Field Notes

 2. Welcome videos

-Add a short intro video from the hiring manager.
+Add a short intro video from the recruiting leader.
 You can use these asynchronous interview video templates for inspiration.

 3. Culture-driven questions